 Fortunately, simply eating grass won’t harm your pet.
 That is, unless the grass has been treated with pesticides or other chemicals, in which case you probably want to keep your pooch away from the grass altogether.
-Otherwise, this habit is probably nothing to worry about.
+Otherwise, no, eating grass is not bad for your dog.
 On the other hand, these are the 12 things your dog should never, ever eat.

 Eating plants is in their DNA

 Though dogs eating grass might seem unusual, it’s actually a fairly common habit that many dog owners have noticed.
 Nor is it as strange as you might think.
 Though we think of canines as historically carnivorous, they actually evolved as omnivores that would eat whatever was available, including vegetation.
 Also, the animals that dogs’ ancestors would eat were usually herbivores, so when the wild dogs killed and ate their prey, they’d by extension be eating whatever the prey animals ate—plant life.
 A way less understandable dietary habit, meanwhile, is why dogs like to eat their own poop!